Cohomological VC-density: Bounds and Applications: Abstract

 The classical notion of VC-density within this topological framework can be recovered by setting $p=0, q=1$.
 For $p=0, q > 0$, we recover Shelah’s notion of higher-order VC-density for $q$-dependent families \cite{Shelah2014}.
 Our definition introduces a new notion when $p>0$.

-We examine the properties of $\vcd^{p,q}_{\mathcal{X},\overline{\mathcal{Z}}}$ when the families $\mathcal{X}$ and $\mathcal{Z}^{(i)}$ are definable in structures with some underlying topology (for instance, the analytic topology over $\bbC$, the etale site for schemes over arbitrary algebraically closed fields, or the Euclidean topology for o-minimal structures over $\bbR$).
-Our main result establishes that that in any model of these theories
+We examine the properties of $\vcd^{p,q}_{\mathcal{X},\overline{\mathcal{Z}}}$ when the families $\mathcal{X}$ and $\mathcal{Z}^{(i)}$ are definable in structures with some underlying topology (for instance, the analytic topology over $\bbC$, the \'{e}tale site for schemes over arbitrary algebraically closed fields, or the Euclidean topology for o-minimal structures over $\bbR$).
+Our main result establishes that in any model of these theories

 This result generalizes known VC-density bounds in these structures \cites{RBG01, Basu10, Starchenko-et-al}, extending them in multiple ways, as well as providing a uniform proof paradigm applicable to all of them.
 We give examples to show that our bounds are optimal.
 Moreover, our bounds on $0/1$-patterns actually goes beyond model-theoretic contexts: they apply to arbitrary correspondences of schemes with respect to singular, étale, or $\ell$-adic cohomology theories.
 A particular consequence of our results is the extension of the bound on $0/1$-patterns for definable families in affine spaces over arbitrary fields, as initially proven in \cite{RBG01}, to general schemes.